 Once the first probate hearing arrives, the court will grant you or your professional fiduciary letters of administration if there is no will, or letters of testamentary if there is a will.
 These letters grant the personal representative the authority to transact business on behalf of the estate.

 During this phase of administration, all of the final business affairs of the decedent will be conducted to settle and dissolve the estate.
 This includes settling debts, filing the final tax return, distributing bequests according to the terms of the will and selling the house.

 In order to pay the decedent’s debts and receive funds into the estate (such as a life insurance policy payment), you may need to set up an estate account.

-Of course, selling the inherited property is the biggest undertaking during this phase and it will take the longest amount of time.
-How this probate sale happens depends largely upon the administration rights you’ve been granted by the court.
+Of course, selling the inherited property is the biggest undertaking during this phase and takes the longest amount of time.
+How the probate sale happens depends largely upon the administrative rights you’ve been granted by the court.

 Probate sales by personal representatives with independent administration rights function much like traditional sales, with only subtle differences in contracts, forms and disclosures.

 If you’re operating only with dependent administration rights, your probate property sale will need court confirmation before the deal can close.
 At the confirmation hearing, your attorney will present the offer you’ve accepted, but the court will not automatically accept that offer.
 In order to ensure that the property sells for the highest amount possible, the court opens the overbid process.